GiovanniFerrara/my-cv/content/cv/unipa/index.md

 type: education
 ---

 Plan ahead if you want to visit Fernando de Noronha, an archipelago of 21 islands and islets in the Atlantic Ocean.
-To protect these fragile islands, only 460 tourists are allowed to visit these unspoiled.